subsevenx/jekyll-subseven.io/DOCUMENTATION.md

 ### Where...

 - `/patterns/assetLoop.liquid` refers to the location of this filter.
-Mine the `_includes` folder under an additional subfolder called `/patterns/`.
-Replace this with whatever sub-folder you want it in. **Just make sure it's under `/_includes/`**
+Mine is located in the `_includes` folder under an additional subfolder called `/patterns/`.
+Replace this with whatever subfolder you want it in. **Just make sure it's under `/_includes/`**

 - `img=true` tells the filter to use the logic for images instead of the one for CSS or JS.
 You **must** use this!
 Don't use quotes around true or it won't work.